10 Things to Consider Before Buying a Salvage Car

 2. Consider the cost of parts

-Once you have inspected the vehicle, make a list of all parts that will need to be replaced in order to get the car into show quality.
+Once you have inspected the vehicle, one of the things to consider before buying a salvage car is making a list of all parts that will need to be replaced in order to get the car into show quality.
 If the list looks daunting, then you shouldn’t expect the resale value to be higher than what you are paying for it.
 Consider the salvage title of the automobile into the cost.

 3.Think about the cost of labor